-Every fair and festival has tasty bites, but the Royal Agricultural Winter Fair really nails the comfort food-fair food intersection.
-Likely this is because the Royal is not only a great event to attend and watch, but also an extra large, full-scale agricultural fair with lots of people traveling across the country with their livestock and working, tending, and competing.
+Every fair and festival has tasty bites, but the treats at the Royal Agricultural Winter Fair really nail the comfort food-fair food intersection.
+Likely this is because the Royal is not only a great event to attend and watch, but also an extra-large, full-scale agricultural fair with lots of people travelling across the country with their livestock and working, tending, and competing.
 Meaning the food has to be good, readily available and hearty.

 Every year, I enjoy the range of options from high-end fine dining to poutine-to-go with plenty of sampling in between.

 The food I keep going back for is the comfort food.

 One of the things I start craving when I think of the Royal is the Apple Dumplings.
 OMG Apple Dumplings!
 They are made fresh onsite, peeled cored and spiralized.
 Then stuffed full of sugar and cinnamon goodness, wrapped in pastry and baked in huge batches.
 Because there are huge lineups, you have to hit this early if you want to avoid the crowd.